 Most of the buildings at Rosslynelee are secured off with fencing but it was easy on my Surly Krampug bicycle to find a few routes that would take me around the hospital grounds to the demolition rubble I’d noted previously.

 It did not take long for finds to start appearing and within 15 minutes I’d amassed a good selection of brickmarks.
-New additions to the collection included SHOTTS, HOOD, STEPENDS, HAILES QUARRY and a fragmented but identifyable NEWMAINS.
-There was a few of the more usual suspects as well including WINCHBURGH, ARNISTON, VOGRIE, DEWAR AND NIDDRIE with a couple fo variations on WHITEHILL.
+New additions to the collection included SHOTTS, HOOD, STEPENDS, HAILES QUARRY and a fragmented but identifiable NEWMAINS.
+There was a few of the more usual suspects as well including WINCHBURGH, ARNISTON, VOGRIE, DEWAR and NIDDRIE with a couple of variations on WHITEHILL.

-Next I cycled across the grounds to where the gas works used to stand and while there was evidence of a building once standing there, bricks were few and far between, although I did uncover a few NCB ROSLIN examples.
+Next, I cycled across the grounds to where the gas works used to stand and while there was evidence of a building once standing there, bricks were few and far between, although I did uncover a few NCB ROSLIN examples.
 The old railway line was rideable but hard going.

 Copyright ©2020 Gary Buckham.
 All rights reserved.